-We hope that you and your children had a very enjoyable Christmas break and we would like to welcome everyone back to the start of the Spring Term.
-The children appear to have settled back into school and are enthusiastic to continue with their learning.
+We hope that you and your children had a very enjoyable Easter break and we would like to welcome everyone back to the start of the Summer Term.

-In Science we will be learning about a variety of common animals.
-We will classify them into fish, amphibians, reptiles, birds and mammals.
+In Science we will continue our learning about a variety of common animals.
+We will learn how to classify them into amphibians, reptiles, birds and mammals.
 We will then move on to learning about herbivores, carnivores and omnivores.
-During the Spring term, to link with our Science topic, we will be planning a trip to Dudley Zoo, more details to follow.
+The children had a lovely time during our visit to Dudley Zoo on Tuesday!
+After half term we will move on to learning about common plants and trees and we will continue to observe changes across the seasons.
+We will also be carrying out some scientific investigations into different materials.

 One of Wolverhampton's Lollipop Ladies volunteered to help show children in Reception and Year 1 how to cross the road safely.
 The children then took it in turns to show each other how to cross the road.